 Do you require written status or progress reports from your overseas partners or staff?

-According to Aalberts & Rhodes, "to protect the institution and its staff, it is vital that campus-based administrators and advisers, as well as those who travel overseas to lead programs understand what defines appropriate and inappropriate personal and professional behavior’ on campus (often formally stated in handbooks) also applies overseas" (NAFSA’s Guide to Education Abroad for Advisors and Administrators, Second Edition, 363-364).
+According to Aalberts & Rhodes, "to protect the institution and its staff, it is vital that campus-based administrators and advisers, as well as those who travel overseas to lead programs to understand what defines appropriate and inappropriate personal and professional behavior’ on campus (often formally stated in handbooks) also applies overseas" (NAFSA’s Guide to Education Abroad for Advisers and Administrators, Second Edition, 363-364).
 It is extremely important that as an advisor or administrator you are aware of the campus process in the event of legal action.
-Obtaining personal liability is an issue to consider; you may want to discuss this with the university counsel.
+Obtaining personal liability is an issue to consider; you may want to discuss this with the university council.